dokempf/xeus-cling-cmake-setup/README.md

 A `kernel.json` file will be generated into your build directory.
 You can install this kernel specification by building the CMake target `install_kernelspec` or you can manually do so using the `jupyter kernelspec install` command.
+Note that in either case, the Conda environment where `xeus-cling` is installed needs to be activated first.

 ## Documentation